zdexter/minisync/readme.md

 [1-M Relationships using SQLAlchemy and the Flask microframework](https://github.com/Tutorspree/minisync/wiki/flask-example)

+## More Project Info

+### Current Status

+* Minisync is functional alpha software
+* Covered by tests
+* Secure
+* Usable anywhere SQLAlchemy is used

+### TODO

+* Document and open source our companion client-side library for AngularJS
+* Deserialization: Type checking and error handling for invalid types
+* Tests for nested documents
+* Validation hooks (use SQLAlchemy's existing validation tools)
+* Support multi-column primary keys
+* More security documentation

 ### What are Minisync's goals?

 Minisync eliminates mapper-layer profileration by abstracting away useless mapper layers between your database API and your web application client.